videlalvaro/rabbitmq-stream/README.md

 stream: shard.logs_stream - rabbit2@hostname
 stream: shard.logs_stream - rabbit3@hostname
 ```
-Each queue will be local to the cluster included in its name.
+Each queue will be local to the node included in its name.
+Stream queues name will have the `stream:` prefix in their names.

 ## Obtaining the queue to consume from ##